Terra Costa Howard

-Terra Costa Howard is the Illinois State Representative for the 48th district.
-She was first elected to the position in 2018.
-The 48th district includes all or parts of Glen Ellyn, Lisle, Lombard, Wheaton, and Villa Park.
+Terra Costa Howard is a former Democrat Illinois State Representative for the 42nd district.
+She was first elected to the Illinois General Assembly in 2018.
+She represented the 42nd district from 2023 to 2025, when she resigned to assume a judgeship.
+The 42nd district includes all or parts of Glen Ellyn, Lisle, Lombard, Wheaton, Flowerfield and Villa Park.

 Electoral career

 Prior to her election to the Illinois House of Representatives, Costa Howard was a member of the Glen Ellyn School District 41 Board of Education and the Glen Ellyn Plan Commission.

 Costa Howard defeated incumbent and House Republican Floor Leader Peter Breen in the 2018 general election.
 She defeated Breen again in the 2020 general election.

 Illinois House of Representatives

+Costa Howard was first sworn into the Illinois House of Representatives on January 9, 2019.
+She was reelected in 2020, 2022, and 2024.
+After her resignation, Margaret DeLaRosa was appointed as her successor.

 Committees

 As of 2022, Costa Howard serves on the following committees and subcommittees: